 4. If the the specified period of UK re-entry ban ends

 5. If the Home Office grants leave in spite of a breach or concessions outside the Immigration Rules

 6. Students refused leave to remain after 1 September 2007

 7. If an appeal overturned an earlier decision

 8. Working holidaymaker

-What is the wording of the refusal letter for re-entry ban UK?
+UK visa refusal letter wording for re-entry ban

 Apparently, the refusal letter relating to re-entry ban UK under paragraph 320(7b) of immigration rules, may usually state: